-are used to rehabilitate lengths of pipeline which have deteriorated to a point where leakage or structural instability has become an issue mainly in water, sewer, culverts and gas networks.
-It should be noted that lining of pressure networks is complicated by the requirement for lining to withstand internal pressures as well as external loads and that connection issues may be challenging but not impossible.
-The systems may be used to line cable or other ducting where perhaps infiltration is a problem but this would appear to be rare use.
+Lining Techniques are used to rehabilitate lengths of pipeline which have deteriorated to a point where leakage or structural instability has become an issue mainly in water, sewer, culverts and gas networks.
+It should be noted that lining of pressure networks is complicated by the requirement for the lining to withstand internal pressures as well as external loads and that connection issues may be challenging but not impossible.
+The systems may be used to line cable or other ducting where perhaps infiltration is a problem but this would appear to be a rare use.

-The length of rehabilitation is also dependent on the type of lining process being utilised.
+The length of rehabilitation is dependent on the type of lining process being utilised.
 In most commonly experienced circumstances, i.e. between existing manholes on a typical utility network, lengths from 30 m up to 200 m have been lined.

 Limitations on use generally depend on the type of rehabilitation/lining process being used, accessibility, and availability of infrastructure such as for example water supply.

-- Gravity Pipes: Standard BS EN ISO 11296 – Plastics piping systems for renovation of underground non-pressure drainage and sewerage networks
+• Gravity Pipes: Standard BS EN ISO 11296 – Plastics piping systems for renovation of underground non-pressure drainage and sewerage networks

-- Part 2 Lining with continuous pipes
+o Part 2 Lining with continuous pipes

-o Part 4 Lining with
+o Part 4 Lining with CIPP

-o Part 7 Lining with spirally-would pipes
+o Part 7 Lining with spirally-wound pipes

-- Categories of lining for pressure pipes, specifically water, are outlined in AWWA Manual M28 and ISO Standard 11298-4.
+• Categories of lining for pressure pipes, specifically water, are outlined in AWWA Manual M28 and ISO Standard 11298-4.

-offer pipeline engineers the option to extend significantly the life expectancy of an existing pipeline without the need to remove the old pipeline from its route, whether this is a buried pipe, a surface network or a pipeline within an industrial or building setting.
+Lining Techniques offer pipeline engineers the option to extend significantly the life expectancy of an existing pipeline without the need to remove the old pipeline from its route, whether this is a buried pipe, a surface network or a pipeline within an industrial or building setting.
 Lining can eliminate infiltration add strength to a pipeline, prevent pipe delamination/scaling and prevent corrosion.
-The general smoother finish of lined pipes also has the effect of reducing friction losses and therefore increasing (potentially) the operating capacity of a pipeline even though lining does usually mean a slight loss in cross section.
-By lining pipes rather than replacing with traditional excavation techniques the rehabilitation operation tends to be quicker, less disruptive to the locality in which the work takes place.
+The generally smoother finish of lined pipes also has the effect of reducing friction losses and therefore increasing (potentially) the operating capacity of a pipeline even though lining does usually mean a slight loss in cross section.
+By lining pipes rather than replacing with traditional excavation techniques the rehabilitation operation tends to be quicker and less disruptive to the locality in which the work takes place.

 The most modern lining systems also offer higher environmental operating standards with reduced fumes, dirt, noise, site traffic and interference/impact with local infrastructure.
 These techniques also, when correctly utilised, tend to be safer as they tend to reduce the need for the workforce to enter trenches or other hazardous work spaces provided the correct procedures are followed.
 This does however depend on the technique being used and the experience of the contractor.